Neurosciences in Intensive Care International Symposium 2022 (NICIS)

 NICIS has occurred annually in Paris in June since 2014 (due to the COVID-19 pandemic there was no conferences in 2020 and 2021).
 Additionally, two NICIS conferences were held in Washington DC in March 2017 and 2018.

-We would like to acknowledge support from the Société Française d’Anesthésie-Réanimation (SFAR), the Association des Neuro-Anesthésistes de langue Française (ANARLF), the International Society of International Symposium of Intensive Care and Emergency Medicine (ISICEM), the Société de Réanimation de Langue Française (SRLF) and the Institut Pasteur for their support or endorsement.
-Our special thanks go to the University of Versailles, the Paris-Descartes University, The Pierre Marie Curie University, Columbia University and Johns Hopkins University.
+We would like to acknowledge support from the Société Française d’Anesthésie-Réanimation (SFAR), the Association des Neuro-Anesthésistes de langue Française (ANARLF), the Société de Réanimation de Langue Française (SRLF) and the Institut Pasteur for their support or endorsement.
+Our special thanks go to University of Versailles-Saint-Quentin-en-Yvelines, University of Paris, Sorbonne University, Columbia University and Johns Hopkins University.